jhennies/amst/scripts/README.md

 In cases where only the sample surface can be used for TM to correct for a y-drift, TM can be performed selectivelly on on the y-axis (suppress_x=1)

+The source range parameter defines only the range of the tif slices in the source_folder to be used.
+The IDs in the displacement file are kept as they are.